tannerbohn/tannerbohn.github.io/_posts/2019-09-26-optimizing-reading-with-ml.markdown

         return

     while item_value > triage_cost:
-        sub-item := locate_sub_item()
+        sub_item := locate_sub_item()
-        if estimate_value(sub-item) > threshold:
+        if estimate_value(sub_item) > threshold:
-            read_item(sub-item)
+            read_item(sub_item)

     return
 ~~~~

 This code makes it clear that before we study an item (or instead choose to break it into sub-items), multiple (often unconscious) cost-benefit calculations are likely made.
-Guided by the intuition that our brains are designed to be as lazy as they can (TODO: CITE), before we expend the energy to study an item, we make sure that it is more energy/effort efficient than possibly studying only a fraction of the item, but paying the up-front costs of having to triage/locate sub-items.
+Guided by the intuition that our brains are designed to be as lazy as they can[^1], before we expend the energy to study an item, we make sure that it is more energy/effort efficient than possibly studying only a fraction of the item, but paying the up-front costs of having to triage/locate sub-items.

 Note that as the goals are met, item values will drop, as they may contain redundant information.
 Item value is continuously updated to match current goals and progress.

 If we decide to triage sub-items, the first step is to locate a sub-item.
-The locating of sub-items is done primarily visually according to habits, instict, or other mental priors we posess; sub-items to have their value estimated are any reading materials that catches our attention next (which is a largely automatic process controlled by the TODO CITE).
+The locating of sub-items is done primarily visually according to habits, instict, or other mental priors we posess; sub-items to have their value estimated are any reading materials that catches our attention next (which is a largely unconscious process guided by visual salience[^2]).

-After a sub-item catches our attention, we estimate its value (discussed next), and if we decide it is important enough, we read it, which starts this whole process over again.
+After a sub-item catches our attention, we estimate its value (discussed next), and if we decide it is important enough, we read it, which starts this whole process over again at a lower level.
 This function exits the recursive calls once we identify no more items worth reading (either because our goals are met, or we cannot find what we need).

 While we may be able to locate books or articles in a library or online, and have a natural ability for locating sub-items, if we are unable to estimate the value of sub-items, we are left aimlessly wandering a sea of text.